flip-hoisting: Exploiting Repeated Parameters in Discrete Probabilistic Programs: flip -HOISTING

-\emph{Hoisting}, denoted $\hoist{}(\prog, i, j)$, is a function that produces a program wherein \flip{}s $i$ and $j$ (assumed to have the same parameter value) are replaced by a reference to a single new \flip{}.\footnote{In general there are multiple possible places where the new \flip{} can be inserted, but that is irrelevant here.} For instance, if $\prog_{ex}$ is the program in Figure~\ref{fig:simple-ex}, then $\hoist{}(\prog_{ex}, 3, 5)$ outputs the program in Figure~\ref{fig:simple-ex-hoisted}.
-Hoisting itself is efficient and simple to implement as a single pass over the program; the challenge is knowing when hoisting is \emph{sound}:
+For instance, if $\prog_{ex}$ is the program in Figure~\ref{fig:simple-ex}, then $\hoist{}(\prog_{ex}, 3, 5)$ outputs the program in Figure~\ref{fig:simple-ex-hoisted}.
+Hoisting itself is efficient and implementable as a single pass over the syntax of the program; the challenge is knowing when hoisting is \emph{sound}:

-\begin{definition}[Sound hoisting] For a probabilistic program $\prog$, hoisting \flip{}s $i$ and $j$ is \emph{sound} if $\dbracket{\prog} = \dbracket{\hoist{}(\prog, i, j)}$. \end{definition}
+\begin{definition}[Sound hoisting] For a probabilistic program $\prog$, hoisting \flip{}s $i$ and $j$ is sound if $\dbracket{\prog} = \dbracket{\hoist{}(\prog, i, j)}$. \end{definition}

-This definition does not yield an algorithm as determining whether a hoisting is sound is hard: it requires reasoning about whether or not two probabilistic programs are equivalent, a challenging computational task.
-Hence we require a simplification that aids in implementation.
+This definition does not yield an algorithm because determining whether a hoisting is sound is hard: it requires reasoning about whether or not two probabilistic programs are equivalent, which is a challenging computational task.
+Hence we require an assumption that aids in implementation.
 One route is analyzing the \emph{path conditions} for each \flip{}, a familiar concept from symbolic execution~\citep{king1976symbolic}: